-Our investigation started in six Heartland communities-Detroit and Flint, Michigan; Kokomo, Indiana; and Lima, Lordstown, and Toledo, Ohio.
+Our investigation started in six heartland communities-Detroit and Flint, Michigan; Kokomo, Indiana; and Lima, Lordstown, and Toledo, Ohio.
 There, our Indiana University researchers recruited current and former autoworkers, managers, and community leaders to share their concerns and aspirations about electrification.
-The 150 participants in those 67 focus groups understood the momentousness of decarbonization, with some characterizing the impending transition to electric vehicles as the next Industrial Revolution.
-At the same time, participants expressed a fear of the unknown, raising questions about whether there will be a market for electric cars, about whether car companies and the government would overpromise and under-deliver, and about equity and access, whether in terms of public infrastructure, workforce development, or affordability.
+The 150 participants in those 67 focus groups understood the momentousness of decarbonization, with some characterizing the impending transition to electric vehicles as the next industrial revolution.
+At the same time, participants expressed a fear of the unknown, raising questions about whether there will be a market for electric cars, about whether car companies and the government will overpromise and under-deliver, and about equity and access, whether in terms of public infrastructure, workforce development, or affordability.

-We also heard stark differences in responses based on the type of participants that participated in the study.
+We also heard stark differences in responses based on the type of participants.
 For community members, leaders, and managers, a sense of tentative hope emerged about the possibility of agile development, new technological innovations, and community revival.
 For autoworkers, however, the transition felt much more precarious.
 While workers believed that the car companies "owe" them a job in return for their years of hard work, they nonetheless seemed resigned to the notion that their loyalty would go unrecognized.
 They grudgingly accepted that electric vehicle production would be better than nothing at all, yet also feared they would be easily replaced and ultimately left behind.

-Dr. Jalonne White-Newsome also interviewed over 30 public health and environmental justice experts in our six targeted communities.
-The need for environmental justice in all aspects of our livelihood is necessary, particularly as we consider the transition to electric vehicles (EVs) that will affect the health of the natural environment, the community, and our local economies.
+Dr. Jalonne White-Newsome also interviewed over 30 public health and environmental justice experts in our six targeted communities to inform how the transition to electric vehicles (EVs) will affect the health of the natural environment, the community, and our local economies.
 While the primary focus of an industrial transition is typically on jobs and workforce, we found that without a conscious effort to identify and accelerate the public health benefits and address racial and environmental justice issues in the impacted community, an important opportunity will be lost.